- Soy is a great protein source, especially for vegetarians who do not eat meat.

 Foods containing soy can be found at most local grocery stores, health food stores, or Asian grocery markets.
-Here are some different soy foods.
+Here is a list of some different soy foods:

 |Green soybeans (“edamame”)||Fresh soybeans can be eaten as snack or meal after boiling them in lightly salted water for 15-20 minutes.|

 |Hydrolyzed vegetable protein||Hydrolyzed vegetable protein is made from soybeans and other vegetables.
 It can be added to soups or casseroles to add protein and flavor.|

 |Miso||Miso is a paste made from soybeans, grain, and salt.
 Miso can be used to make soup or sauces.|